Pinhook Draw fight: Opening shots

-On 1 May 1881, a group of Utes killed two ranchers near Dolores in a gun battle sparked by a dispute.
-The Indians, mostly Utes, stole money, food, horses, and arms from the ranchers and journeyed to Dodge Springs, 10 mile south of Monticello, Utah where they met up with another group of Utes.
+On May 1, 1881, a group of Utes killed two ranchers near Dolores in a gun battle sparked by a dispute.
+The Indians, mostly Utes, stole money, food, horses, and arms from the ranchers and journeyed to Dodge Springs, 10 mile south of Monticello, Utah, where they met up with another group of Utes.
 The two groups of Utes numbered about 90, including 30 men.
 (Another estimate of the number of Utes was 95, including 65 men.)
 They stole horses in this area and killed livestock.
-Monticello residents assembled a posse of 25 civilian men and followed the Ute's trail into the La Sal Mountains.
+Monticello residents assembled a posse of 25 civilian men and followed the Utes' trail into the La Sal Mountains.
 They were joined by another posse of 65 men, mostly cowboys, from Colorado who were also on the search for Utes and stolen livestock.
-After a long and difficult search, the combined posses found the Ute camp on 12 June near present-day Warner Lake in the northwestern La Sals.
-The elected leader of the posse, Bill Dawson, planned to attack the Utes, but the number of men remaining in his force numbered only about three dozen after many men dropped out during the pursuit or were unwilling to fight the Utes.
-The Utes leader, to the extent they had a leader, was called Mancos Jim.
+After a long and difficult search, the combined posses found the Ute camp on June 12 near present-day Warner Lake in the northwestern La Sals.
+The elected leader of the posse, Bill Dawson, planned to attack the Utes, but the number of men remaining in his force numbered only about three dozen after many men dropped out during the pursuit or were unwilling to fight.
+The Ute leader, to the extent they had a leader, was called Mancos Jim.

-On 15 June, Dawson and his men attacked the Ute encampment and the Utes fled.
+On June 15, Dawson and his men attacked the Ute encampment and the Utes fled.
 Dawson captured a large part of the Ute horse herd, estimated at 1,500 head, and nine women.
 He left 13 men behind to guard the women and the horses and continued pursuing the Utes.
-The women soon escaped and took with them not only the Ute horses but also the cowboy's horses.
+The women soon escaped and took with them not only the Ute horses but also the cowboys' horses.
 The cowboys walked to Moab.